dak79/odin-recipes/README.md

 The site is fairly simple: one homepage, three recipes pages.
 No CSS and no JavaScript are involved: as style, i had only to set the images' width.

 As content, you can find 3 nice Italian recipes.
-Enjoy them if you will decide to try!
+Enjoy if you will decide to give them a try!